NobodyXu/docker-image-rust-and-clang/README.md

 # docker-image-rust-and-clang
-docker image that containers both rust, clang, lld and clang-tools
+docker image that containers both cargo and cargo nightly, clang, lld and clang-tools